Close Menu

 • TECHNOLOGY

-Home » BASF Unveils New Structure to Drive Agricultural Growth
+Home » BASF Renews Focus to Drive Agricultural Growth

 BASF has recently established a new legal entity fully dedicated to agriculture.
-Gustavo Palerosi-Carneiro, Senior Vice President Agricultural Solutions EMEA, said the company expects its legal structures to be in place by the end of 2026, with an Initial Public Offering (IPO) planned for 2027.
+Gustavo Palerosi-Carneiro, Senior Vice President Agricultural Solutions EMEA, said the company expects its legal structures to be in place by the end of 2026, and targeted Initial Public Offering (IPO) readiness by 2027.
 He explained that the move will allow BASF to sharpen its customer focus and achieve closer integration across seeds and traits, crop protection, BioSolutions and digital farming.
 He added that the local go-live date for the new structure is expected to be 1 January 2027.

 According to Dr Murat Ayaz, Vice President Agricultural Solutions EMEA South, BASF has a long-standing presence in South Africa, with agriculture remaining a strategic priority for the company.
 He said the firm’s commitment is reflected in continued portfolio expansion, strong local teams, farmer support and long-term partnerships rather than short-term market cycles.
 He added that Africa, and South Africa in particular, is viewed as a key catalyst for growth.